georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-datehistogram-aggregation.md

 }
 ```

+%  TEST[setup:sales]

 1. Documents without a value in the `date` field will fall into the same bucket as documents that have the value `2000-01-01`.

 ### Order [date-histogram-order]

 By default the returned buckets are sorted by their `key` ascending, but you can control the order using the `order` setting.
-This setting supports the same `order` functionality as [`Terms Aggregation`](/reference/data-analysis/aggregations/search-aggregations-bucket-terms-aggregation.md#search-aggregations-bucket-terms-aggregation-order).
+This setting supports the same `order` functionality as [`Terms Aggregation`](search-aggregations-bucket-terms-aggregation.md#search-aggregations-bucket-terms-aggregation-order).

 ### Using a script to aggregate by day of the week [date-histogram-aggregate-scripts]

-When you need to aggregate the results by day of the week, run a `terms` aggregation on a [runtime field](docs-content://manage-data/data-store/mapping/runtime-fields.md) that returns the day of the week:
+When you need to aggregate the results by day of the week, run a `terms` aggregation on a [runtime field](runtime.md) that returns the day of the week:

 $$$datehistogram-aggregation-day-of-week-runtime-field$$$